David Artell: Managerial style

 Artell has been fined and given touchline bans by the Football Association for his "expressive and passionate touchline behaviour".

 Personal life

 In the summer of 2010, he graduated from the University of Chester with a degree in forensic biology, intending to go on to achieve a master's degree.
 He had previously studied a forensic and analytical science degree course at Sheffield Hallam University.

+Artell's father, Greg, died in April 2024.
+The day after his father's death, however, Artell took charge of Grimsby's 1–0 victory over Newport County.
+He described the experience as "tough", but thanked the club and the supporters for the "love and support shown to [him]."